writememe/blog.danielteycheney.com/content/posts/im-going-ccnp-emeritus.md

 - A third-party verification of their skills, to current or future employers
 - A bargaining tool for increased remuneration or benefits for current or future employers
 - A structured way to learn a product or service, and increase their technical and operational skills
-- An indicator to measure up someone’s initial technical skills, or provide their skills to fellow colleagues
+- An indicator to measure up someone’s initial technical skills, or display their skills to fellow colleagues

 ### My thoughts